Swapnajoy/VisionSort-RPi/README.md

 ---

 ## 🙌 Future Improvements
+- Further optimize model accuracy and speed using advanced quantization techniques.
-- Add multi-class object detection for diverse sorting tasks.
+- Expand dataset to include more object categories for diverse sorting applications.
 - Integrate IoT for remote monitoring.
-- Enhance speed and accuracy with optimized hardware.

 ---